Resk-Security/resk-logits/README.md

 ### How It Works

-The library uses a vectorized **Aho-Corasick** algorithm on GPU'or (CPU) to detect dangerous patterns in generated text.
+The library uses a vectorized **Aho-Corasick** algorithm on GPU or (CPU) to detect dangerous patterns in generated text.
 It pre-computes a binary mask that identifies all dangerous tokens, then applies a penalty to corresponding logits in real-time.

 **Example: with GPT2**